pacific-hake/hake-assessment/README.md

 File: `data-raw/plot-settings.R`
 Line: `create_data_hake("age_diag_linecolor", "darkgreen")`

 and change darkgreen to red.
-Then source the file and reload the package
+Then run that line of code and reload the package
 using:
 `devtools::load_all()`